 External vendors are allowed, if they are staying at the Hotel where the wedding will be performed or if they pay a Vendor's Fee of $250.00 USD per person.

-IMPORTANT: If the bride or the groom own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Wedding Sales Executive due that these type of marriages need to follow different legal requirements.
+IMPORTANT: If the wedding couple own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Wedding Sales Executive due that these type of marriages need to follow different legal requirements.

-- Apostille: Is a certified seal that authenticates the signature of the public official who has signed the document.
+Is a certified seal that authenticates the signature of the public official who has signed the document.
 An apostille certificate confirms the person who signed a document has the authority to do so and that the document should therefore be recognized as legal without further evidence in another member state of the Hague Convention.
 The Apostille must be required in the State where the document was made.
 The Foreign Offices of each state and country can provide the apostille.
-In fact, you should apostille the documents before arrive to the hotel.